doctrine/dbal/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 3.7

+# Deprecated using wrong timezone format for Oracle session middleware

+The default timezone format ("YYYY-MM-DD HH24:MI:SS TZH:TZM") is wrong.
+In order to use the proper format ("YYYY-MM-DD HH24:MI:SSTZH:TZM"),  pass `true` as argument 1 for `InitializeSession::__construct()`.

 # Upgrade to 3.6

 ## Deprecated not setting a schema manager factory